 D. The court order for SIJS must be filed and accepted by the court prior to the child turning age18.

 E. The children’s court attorney shall request court jurisdiction and set review hearings pending the granting of SIJS.
 The children’s court attorney shall provide judicial review reports for a child for whom the court has granted the SIJS order, and shall advise the court of the status of the petition and application process concerning the child.

 F. The court’s jurisdiction terminates upon the final decision of the federal authorities, however the court may not retain jurisdiction of the case after the child’s twenty first birthday.

-B. When PSD obtains custody of a child who has at least one parent who is a foreign national, PSD shall notify the appropriate foreign consulate without delay.
+B. Mexican national child: When PSD is given custody of a Mexican national child, that is, a child who is a national of Mexico or has at least one parent who is a national of Mexico, PSD shall notify the Mexican consulate without delay.